Have you ever wondered how long does it take to become a physician?

 - Licensure: Once you have completed the required education and training, you must obtain a medical license to practice medicine in your state.
 This typically involves passing a licensing exam.

 Becoming a physician can take anywhere from 8 to 16 years of education and training, depending on the chosen specialty.
+If you’re considering this path, it might be helpful to look into the best kind of physician to become for work-life balance.
 It’s a long and challenging path, but it can be a highly rewarding career for those passionate about helping others and making a difference in the world.

 How Many Years Is Medical School?